SharCodin/YouTube-Video-Archive/README.md

 - [Support on Patreon](https://www.patreon.com/codecrafterscorner)

 ## Updates
+ - Flux.1 schnell img2img added.
+  - Drag the output image to comfyui and test with the input image.
  - Add workflows for "Comparing PhotoMaker V1, V2, FaceID and InstantID"
    - Link to video is here: https://youtu.be/xn0UNSz2yg4
  - Added workflows for February 19th, 2024 video on GPT + ComfyUI